 The cosmetic glitter is quite fine and adheres to the gold spray when wet. Â Simply sprinkle it on for a sparkling gold effect.

 For your convenience, here are the ingredients that may not be readily available at your local grocery/drug store.

 Wilton Gold Color MistViva Naturals Fractionated Coconut Oil, 16 oz45 Colors Nail Art Make Up Body Glitter Shimmer Dust Powder DecorationFood Coloring Liqua-Gel - 6 Color Rainbow Kit in .75 fl. oz.
 (20ml) BottlesPlant Therapy Lavender Essential Oil.
 100% Pure, Undiluted, Therapeutic Grade.
-10 ml (1/3 oz).Ajent Citric Acid 100% Pure Food Grade Non-GMO (Approved for Organic Foods) 1 Pound
+10 ml (⅓ oz).Ajent Citric Acid 100% Pure Food Grade Non-GMO (Approved for Organic Foods) 1 Pound

-Supplies for Golden Egg Bath Bombs
+Gold Bath Bomb: Make Golden Egg Bath Bombs

-Mix together the dry ingredients for bath bombs, then add the oil, essential oil and water.
+- Mix together the dry ingredients for bath bombs, then add the oil, essential oil and water.
 Take care to whisk quickly as you add the water so it can blend in before causing much reaction.

-Add the gel food coloring.
+- Add the gel food coloring.
 It may take a few doses to get a nice rich tone.
 It doesn't have to be too dark, but can't be pale either to get best results.

-Pack the bath bomb mixture into each side of a plastic egg candy holder.
+- Pack the bath bomb mixture into each side of a plastic egg candy holder.
 Press down to ensure the mold is well packed, then add more.
 Press down, once sides are full add an extra scoop on each side and press firmly together.
-Set the bath bomb filled molds aside to set for about 1/2 an hour, then remove to dry out for about another hour before painting (longer is fine).
+Set the bath bomb filled molds aside to set for about ½ an hour, then remove to dry out for about another hour before painting (longer is fine).